 What to do when you are in an Earthquake?

-1. Dunk under a wooden frame – Many people lost their lives in the republic day earthquake because they tried to run outside of their houses to find safety.
+1. Dunk under a wooden frame – Many people lose their lives in an earthquake because they try to run outside of their houses to find safety.
 The ladders of the building are often suspended in the air, making them vulnerable at the time of the earthquake.
 Even the floors are not stable at such a time.
 The smartest thing to do to survive in an earthquake is to not run but dunk under a wooden frame.
 The frame could be a door frame or a wooden table.

-This way, even if the building falls, the wood will protect the head and torso from getting seriously injured, thus improving chances of survival.
-It will also protect the person from getting electrocuted in case, there a live wire somewhere in the rubble.
+This way, even if the building falls, the wood will protect the head and torso from getting seriously injured, thus improving the chances of survival.
+It will also protect the person from getting electrocuted in case there is a live wire somewhere in the rubble.

-2. Food Security – Food was one of the major issues for many that were either stuck in the rubble as well as others that had lost their houses or were scared to go back in them.
-While the help arrived soon for the quake, it is important to ensure that food is reachable at all times inside the house or office building if such a disaster were to repeat again.
+2. Food Security – Food is one of the major issues for many that are either stuck in the rubble as well as others that had lost their houses or were scared to go back in them.
+While help arrives soon for the people who are outside, it is important to ensure that food is reachable at all times inside the house or office building.
 For this, keep a bar of chocolate or some nuts in every room of the house.

 3. Move to open safe ground – More often than not, tremors follow after such a major earthquake for a few days.
-The buildings that have stayed put in the major quake may have damaged its foundation and can fall during the minor tremors.
+The buildings that have stayed put in the major quake may have damaged their foundation and can fall during the minor tremors.
 Therefore, it is wise to avoid staying in buildings.
-Thus, one should immediately move to open safe grounds, away from coastal areas.
+Thus, one should immediately move to open, safe grounds away from coastal areas.